bitovi/academy/src/react/8-optimizaton-hooks.md

 ### useMemo to cache a function call

-Let's take a look at a more real world example.
+Let's take a look at a more real-world example.
 Here we'll parse a large JSON object, then flatten it into more easily printable lines.

 Here's a look at it without `useMemo`: